Ethiopia Entry Requirements

 Restricted Items

-• Antiques and historical artifacts – export license from the Authority for Research & Conservation of Cultural Heritage
+• Historical artifacts, export permit from Authority for Research and Conservation of Cultural Heritage

 Health Requirements